The Bearable Compositeness of Leptons: Scenarios with suppressed flavor and CP violation

 \subsection{Multiple flavor scales}

 In this section we discuss the possibility that the strong sector gives rise to flavor-dependent scales, $m_{a*}^{\psi}$, for the various composite operators $O_a^\psi$ in (\ref{PC1}), see \cite{Vecchi:2012fv}\cite{Panico:2016ull}.
 For simplicity we will consider $m_{a*}^\ell=m_{a*}^e$, a scale which we simply denote by $m_{a*}$, though a similar analysis can be extended to the general case {(see also the discussion at the end of sections~\ref{sec:neutrMulti} and \ref{anoB})}.
-We take \ba m_{a*} > m_*~. \ea This implies that below $m_{a*}$ the operator $O_a$ decouples, and we have to match two different descriptions, the one at scales $\mu>m_{a*}$ with the one at scales $\mu<m_{a*}$.~\footnote{We implicitly assume that both theories are approximate CFTs.}
+We take \ba m_{a*} > m_*~. \ea This implies that below $m_{a*}$ the operator $O_a$ disappears from the CFT (or, as we will loosely denote in the following, it ``decouples''), and we have to match two different descriptions, the one at scales $\mu>m_{a*}$ with the one at scales $\mu<m_{a*}$.~\footnote{We implicitly assume that both theories are approximate CFTs.}

 The correct degrees of freedom to describe physics at scales above $m_*$ are the fundamental fermions $\psi$ and the operators $O$ of the strong sector.
 Recall in particular that, if the strong sector is to provide a natural explanation of the electroweak hierarchy or, in other words, to be free of unnatural tunings, then at scales well above $m_*$ (those relevant to our matching procedure) there should be no weakly-coupled scalar, and in particular no weakly-coupled Higgs field.
 Yet the UV description could certainly contain a Higgs operator $O_H$ with the same quantum numbers of the Higgs doublet but, being not weakly-coupled, having scaling dimension $d_H>1$.
 Such a picture does not suffer from a hierarchy problem if $d_H\gtrsim2$, so that $|O_H|^2$ is irrelevant.
 At scales above $m_*$ we should therefore describe the strong dynamics in terms of CFT operators $O$; it is only at energies of order $m_*$ that the weakly-coupled Higgs doublet, and possibly other resonances of the strong dynamics, emerge.
 At this last stage all operators with the appropriate quantum numbers can interpolate the Higgs, for instance $O_H \to g_* m_*^{d_H -1} H$.